JanaJarecki/cognitivemodels/README.md

 ## News
 You can see the latest package version's new features in [NEWS](NEWS.md).

-## Models in this Package
+## Algorithms
-You can see the available cognitive machine-learning models in [Models](MODELS.md).
-They include many prominent tools for forecasting individual-based decisions about risks and about probabilities, modeling and predicting customer and consumer preferences, analyzing human learning based on prior information, and person-specific utilities.
+Find a list of the cognitive machine-learning algorithms in this package under [MODELS](MODELS.md).
+You can use them for forecasting individual-based decisions about risks and about probabilities, modeling and predicting customer and consumer preferences, analyzing human learning based on prior information, and person-specific utilities.

-## Installing the Package
+## Installing this Package
 To use this package, ensure that you have a working installation of R and the **Rcpp** package, `install.packages("Rcpp")`, for help with problems see [Installation Troubleshooting](#Installation-Troubleshooting)

+### Installation
 ```R
     library(devtools)
     install.packages("matlib")